josh1248/learning-projects/tensorflow/tictactoe/README.md

 - Virtual environment created does not need to be shared and should be quickly generated
 - Virtual environment files, for good practice, should start with `.` to be hidden, and should be ignored in `.gitignore`

+## Django setup
+- After installing django in the virtual envir